cmaxw/devchat-eleventy/src/ruby-rogues/rr-437-deploying-rails-onto-kubernetes-with-khash-sajadi.md

 ## **\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\__**

-> **Finding Your Dream Developer Job by Charles Max Wood will be out on November 20th on Amazon.
+> **"The MaxCoders Guide to Finding Your Dream Developer Job" by Charles Max Wood will be out on November 20th on Amazon.
 Get your copy on that date only for $1.**
->
->

 ## **\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\__**